 - You can potentially pay back the cost in installments (subject to any penalties and interest the card may charge).

 Though there may be some advantages of paying your rent via credit card, it is highly unlikely that such advantages will offset the cost associated with paying rent online via credit card in the first place.
 If you are paying a 3% processing fee and getting 1% cash back, it’s tough to argue there is a financial advantage to paying rent through a credit card.

 Everything is situation-specific so perhaps it works for you.

 What To Ask If You Are Considering Credit Card Payments?

 If you’re considering credit card payments permanently or temporarily to pay your rent, ask these questions –

-- Ask the landlord what are the fees associated with the credit card?
+- Ask the landlord about the fees associated with using a credit card.

-- Ask the landlord what are the fees if my credit card is declined?
+- Ask the landlord what are the fees if your credit card is declined.